 First of all, we want to congratulate you on your decision.
 You have chosen tankless water heaters over water heaters with the tank.
+Though I have gathered a lot of information about tankless water heater from smartwheater.com.
 If you’re not 100% sure about installing the tankless water heater, then read the best comparison article on Tank vs Tankless Water Heater.

 Now, it’s time to choose between electric or gas tankless water heater.
 Don’t know much about it?
 No problem, our team is here to help you out.
 Read “Electric or Gas; which tankless water heater is right for me?”

 If gas is the right option, then we have 10 Best Gas Tankless Water Heater for you.
 Another small matter appears on choosing between Natural Gas or Propane operated tankless water heater.

 Not enough information to decide?
 Again, our team of experts have researched and prepared a comparison between Natural Gas and Propane Hot Water Heater.

 “What tankless water heater do I need; Propane or Natural Gas?”

 Here, we’ll cover 4 important factors to help you decide easily between natural gas and propane.

 Though natural gas and propane both are fossil fuels, they have some differences.
 Natural gas is known as clean energy alternative because it is the clean-burning fuel that produces less harmful emissions than oil or coal.

 Propane is called liquefied petroleum gas or LP gas.
 Propane is considered “green fuel” and natural gas is considered “greenhouse gas”.
 Greenhouse gases are harmful to the environment where green fuels are not.

 Natural gas is safer than propane.
 When leaked, natural gas dissipates more quickly in the air where propane cannot.
 In case, if you’re wondering which one is eco-friendlier, they both are eco-friendly.
 A study shows not much difference they do to have effects on nature.